Charitable Donation Value Calculator: 2026 Fair Market Values

 From values to your tax return

-Once you've tracked your donations and assigned values, you need to get that data into your tax return.
+Once you've tracked your donations and assigned values, you probably want to get that data into your tax return.

-TurboTax Desktop generally supports importing basic details via TXF (version support can vary).
-Export from Charity Record, import the file, and review.
-See our TurboTax TXF import guide.
+TurboTax Desktop supports importing basic details from a TXF file.
+Export from Charity Record, import the file, then review and complete any details that TXF doesn't carry over.
+See our TurboTax TXF import guide for more details.

-H&R Block Desktop may support TXF import in some versions, with more limitations.
+H&R Block Desktop supports TXF import, but it has more significant limitations and may aggregate donations.
 See our H&R Block TXF import guide.

-TurboTax Online currently doesn't support TXF, and many other web-based tax products don't either.
+TurboTax Online doesn't support the TXF import flow.
 You can use our PDF and HTML exports as a reference while entering donations manually.
 Totals are already calculated and organized by charity.
 See sample exports for what you'll get.

 Working with a tax preparer, or TXF won't work for you?
-Export to HTML or PDF and share it or enter what you need.
+Export to HTML or PDF and share it, or use the export to enter what you need.
 Everything is organized and ready to hand off.

 Note: TXF, PDF, and HTML exports are Plus features.
-CSV export is always available.
+CSV export is available to all accounts.

 Start looking up values

 Charity Record is free up to $500 in donations tracked.
-Create your account and start using the FMV database to look up values for your donated items.
+Create your account and start using the 2026 FMV database to estimate values for your donated items.

 Related: